 Week IV: Archival workshop in Flanders

-This workshop is planned to take place in Flanders (but is at this point tentative and will depend on funding) and will introduce students to archives and other available sources such as those at university libraries and museums.
-Space for this week willl be limited and highly competitive.
+This workshop is planned to take place in Flanders (including visits to Ghent, Leuven, Brussels, and Antwerp) and will introduce students to archives ranging from the Middle Ages to the 17th century and other available sources such as those at university libraries and museums.
+Space for this week will be limited and highly competitive.
+The workshop will take place from June 29 through July 3.

 Email Wijnie de Groot at firstname.lastname@example.org for additional information.